jamitzky/pupyMPI/documentation/mpirun.rst

 ============================================

 This section contains information about the mpirun.py script you should use to start pupympi programs.
-You should include the bin directory of pupympi in your PATH environment before running the examples in this section.
+The executable file mpirun.py is found in the pupympi/bin directory, so you should point there, go there or include it in your path.

 The script requires one mandatory options -c (the number of processes to start) and the user script to start::

     > mpirun.py -c 2 the-user-script.py

 That's all it takes.
-Your program will be started and can access the mpi environment by creating a new instance of the .. class::`MPI` class.
+Your program will be started and in it you can access the mpi environment by importing and creating a new instance of the .. class::`MPI` class.

 Accepted arguments
 -----------------------------